 Any logic above the client library is in the hands of the user, which means that, to use GEX, they have to program a user application.
-Software libraries in languages C and Python are provided, and will be explained in Chapter 16.
-The Python library is easy to use even for beginner programmers, though we have to acknowledge that some users
+Proof-of-concept client libraries in languages C and Python are provided for this purpose, and will be explained in Chapter 16.

-&lt;sup>2The STM32 virtual COM port driver [51] has been tested to work with GEX on MS Windows version 7 and 8, though it must be manually assigned to the device in the Device Manager.
+2The STM32 virtual COM port driver [51] has been tested to work with GEX on MS Windows version 7 and 8, though it must be manually assigned to the device in the Device Manager.
 MS Windows 10 and later should support CDC/ACM as a virtual COM port natively.

-$^{3}$ A detection of the UART connection would be possible by measuring the Rx pin voltage, which should idle at a high level (here 3.3 V).
+$^{^{3}}$ A detection of the UART connection would be possible by measuring the Rx pin voltage, which should idle at a high level (here 3.3 V).
 This was not implemented in the initial firmware version.